 Your coverage may be extended if you or your dependents are totally disabled when coverage ends.
-Only the medical condition which caused the total disability is covered during your extension.

-You are "totally disabled" if you cannot engage in most normal activities of a healthy person of the same age and gender.
+You are "totally disabled" if you cannot work at your own occupation or any other occupation for pay or profit engage in most normal activities of a healthy person of the same age and gender.